HCG TOTAL URINE QUALITATIVE-PREGNANCY

 What is The Human Chorionic Gonadotropin (hCG Pregnancy ) Test?

-hCG is a hormone secreted in the initial stages of pregnancy by the trophoblasts of the fertilized ovum that supports the corpus luteum to secrete estrogen and progesterone.
-The human chorionic gonadotropin test determines hCG hormone levels in the urine during pregnancy.
-It is produced by the cells present in your placenta that nourish the egg after fertilization and connect to the uterine wall.
+The hCG pregnancy test is a hormone secreted in the initial stages of pregnancy by the trophoblasts of the fertilized ovum that supports the corpus luteum in secreting estrogen and progesterone, which helps sustain the pregnancy.
+The human chorionic gonadotropin urine test determines hCG hormone levels in the urine during pregnancy.
+It is produced by the cells present in your placenta that nourish the egg after fertilization, and is attached to the uterine wall, and provides nutrients to the developing embryo.

-It is possible to detect hCG in a urine sample about 15 days after conception.
-The hCG levels keep increasing two folds every 48 to 72 hours.
-It is usual for hCG levels to reach their peak around 7-10 weeks, then decrease and level off, remaining consistent for the rest of the pregnancy.
+It is possible to detect hCG in a urine sample about 10-14 days after conception.
+The hCG levels in the body increase rapidly in the first few weeks of pregnancy, doubling every 48 to 72 hours.
+It is usual for hCG levels to reach their peak around 7-11 weeks of pregnancy, then decrease and level off, remaining consistent for the rest of the pregnancy.
+However, hCG levels can vary significantly between different pregnancies and between different individuals, and the timing and rate of hCG level changes can also vary.

 What is the Test Used For?

-Your doctor may suggest an hCG test to confirm pregnancy at the initial prenatal visits after a positive at-home test or urine test.
-However, an hCG quantitative test is not necessary for routine pregnancies.
-Most practitioners prefer going for a transvaginal ultrasound for visible evidence that everything is smooth in your pregnancy.
+Your doctor may suggest an hCG pregnancy test to confirm pregnancy at the initial prenatal visits after a positive at-home test or urine pregnancy test.
+However, an hCG quantitative test is not necessary for routine pregnancies as a qualitative urine test is usually sufficient to confirm pregnancy.
+Most healthcare providers prefer to use a transvaginal ultrasound to visually confirm pregnancy and ensure that the pregnancy is progressing normally.
+This type of ultrasound can provide more detailed information about the development of the fetus and the health of the pregnancy.

-Other than pregnancy confirmation, your doctor may advise this test if you are undergoing fertility treatments right before your menstruation date to see if your efforts are bringing positive changes.
-Healthcare teams caring for those women who take hCG shots to increase their chances of getting pregnant need to accurately time a beta-hCG test to ensure that the medicine has entirely left the body and will not alter test results.
+Other than pregnancy confirmation, your doctor may advise an HCG test if you are undergoing fertility treatments to monitor the effectiveness of the treatment.
+Healthcare teams caring for those women who take hCG shots to increase their chances of getting pregnant need to accurately time hCG tests to ensure that the medicine has entirely left the body and will not alter test results.